 Notes Plus X

 Notes Plus X on the iPad had a very impressive fountain pen a couple of years back when the apps were few.
 Even today, the tool setting for varying stroke thickness is still impressive for a fountain pen.
 At its thinnest, your pen stroke becomes almost invisible.
 Your handwriting looks great without much effort.
 However, you don’t get tip options, so the app determines the type of tips you get for your fountain pen; they tend to be rounded at the beginning of your letters and tapered at the end, but you don’t have much control over that.
-Notes Plus X also doesn’t give use pressure sensitivity and opacity options.
+Notes Plus X also doesn’t give you pressure sensitivity and opacity options.
 Its visibly raster ink makes it rank lower.

 The pen tool in the app has an additional feature, which other handwriting note-taking apps on the list haven’t managed to replicate: fill for your pens—not just the fountain pen but all of them.
 It can be any colour you like, and you can adjust its opacity.
 What do you think about how it looks?